mgonnacrusht/mgonnacrusht.github.io/services.md

 ## Cross‑device usage

-From the beginning, MgonnacrushT is being designed as a **cross‑platform** tool.
+From the beginning, SaveT is being designed as a **cross‑platform** tool.

 - **Now / early stages:** focus on a solid mobile experience, so you can capture ideas when you’re out in the world or scrolling on your phone.
 - **Later:** web and desktop access, so you can browse and organise from your laptop, plus a **browser extension** for one‑click saving while you work.